ropensci/geojson/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 1 downstream dependency.
+* I have run R CMD check on the 2 downstream dependencies.
   (Summary at <https://github.com/ropensci/geojson/blob/master/revdep/README.md>).
   No problems were found.

 -------

-This version includes xxxx.
+This version includes a new function and small improvement to an existing function.

 Thanks!
 Scott Chamberlain